Baseline Widely available *

 Optional

 Defines the vertical alignment of the element within the scrollable ancestor container.
-This option is a string and accepts one of the following values:
+Its value can be one of the following:

 start